mailhexu/anaddb_irreps/README.md

 - Step 1:

-  Run anaddb to the phbst file with phonon frequencies and eigen vectors inside.
+  Run anaddb to get the phbst file with phonon frequencies and eigen vectors inside.
 See for example in the examples/MoS2_1T/anaddb_input directory.

 - Step 2: